 High Tide formed in 1969 and was one of a growing number of harder edged progressive rock bands to rise out of the London underground music scene of the late 60s.
-They had a completely non-commercial sound highlighted by extremely complex hammering electric violin and guitar work.
-Personnel included Misunderstood alum Tony Hill (guitar, vocals), Simon House (violin, organ, piano), Peter Pavli (bass) and Roger Hadden (drums).
+They had a completely non-commercial sound, highlighted by extremely complex hammering electric violin and guitar work.
+Personnel included Misunderstood alumnus Tony Hill (guitar, vocals), along with Simon House (violin, organ, piano), Peter Pavli (bass) and Roger Hadden (drums).

 Artist information sources include: The book, 'Tapestry of Delights Revisited' by Vernon Joynson.